Azarmidokht

-Azarmidokht (Middle Persian: Āzarmīgdukht; New Persian: آزرمیدخت, Āzarmīdokht) was Sasanian queen (banbishn) of Iran from 630 to 631.
+Azarmidokht (Middle Persian: Āzarmīgdukht) was Sasanian queen (banbishn) of Iran from 630 to 631.
 She was the daughter of king (shah) Khosrow II.
 She was the second Sasanian queen; her sister Boran ruled before and after her.
 Azarmidokht came to power in Iran after her cousin Shapur-i Shahrvaraz was deposed by the Parsig faction, led by Piruz Khosrow, who helped Azarmidokht ascend the throne.
 Her rule was marked by an attempt of a nobleman and commander Farrukh Hormizd to marry her and come to power.
 After the queen's refusal, he declared himself an anti-king.
 Azarmidokht had him killed as a result of a successful plot.
 She was, however, killed herself shortly afterwards by Rostam Farrokhzad in retaliation for his father's death.
 She was succeeded by Boran.

 Name

 "Azarmidokht" is the New Persian variant of her name used by scholars; her original name was Middle Persian, Āzarmīgdukht, meaning "daughter of the respected one", referring to her father Khosrow II.